 This conference aims to provide a platform for discussions in which the colonial/racial past and present (coloniality) are seen as relevant for how diasporic communities, racialized minorities and Indigenous Peoples are encountered and acted upon in the Nordic societies, as well as how these communities resist, question, resurgence, organize themselves and seek for alternative horizons beyond hierarchies.
 Racial categorisations and structured inequalities characterize the Nordic societies in multiple ways, but are they addressed adequately by migration scholars?
 How would the national narratives and the politics of solidarity look like, if colonial/racial past and present was taken seriously?
 Can national narratives be rewritten in a way that incorporates transnational processes and global power relations, or should we rather abandon the aim of (re)writing national narratives and seek to develop more multilayered perspectives, with focus on local/regional/global for example?
 What is the role of arts in rewriting narratives of belonging, community and history?
 How do colonial/racial histories and currents order and shape migration policies, bordering practices and ‘acts of citizenship’ (Isin & Nielsen 2008)?

-The photos on the conference webpage have been taken by photographer Nora Sayyad.
+The conference webpage has photos taken by photographer Nora Sayyad as part of her TILAT/SPACES -project.
 Nora Sayyad was born in Sweden, and lives and works in Helsinki, Finland.
 Currently, she is working on her MA studies in photography and film at Aalto University School of Arts, Design and Architecture.
 Her documentary work includes cross-border and universal themes of diversity.
 Her self-biographical work challenges the viewer by questioning cultural, personal and temporal boundaries as well as borders that restrict liberty.

 Read more about Nora Sayyad and other conference artists here.